 Google Adwords update: Nearby store reminders in AdWords

 Location-based reminders — mobile notifications based on a person’s proximity to a given address — are not new to Google Now and iPhones.
-But Google is working on increasing its visibility with a new AdWords feature that prompts users to ask for location-based reminders when they see a pay-per-click (PPC) ad.
+But Google is working on increasing their visibility with a new AdWords feature that prompts users to ask for location-based reminders when they see a pay-per-click (PPC) ad.

-These campaigns allow omnichannel merchants to maximise the awareness and potential return on investment (ROI) from a single message.
+These campaigns allow omnichannel merchants to maximize the awareness and potential return on investment (ROI) from a single message.
 It’s unlikely that any web user would see a Macy’s ad and be completely unaware that Macy’s has a storefront.
 But omnichannel marketing is all about making it as easy as possible for customers to get what they want, and this type of effort leverages a physical store location to appeal to customers who may not want to wait for shipping or who might be more inclined to visit the brick-and-mortar location.

 This isn’t the first time AdWords has offered a platform for cross promotion.
 Some headers allow omnichannel merchants to advertise a store’s opening time while also driving traffic to their website.
 Google is clearly making a concerted effort to let merchants get the most out of its multibillion-dollar advertising platform, and as the consumer experience continues to transcend channels, the opportunities will only increase.

-Google Maps update: Incentivising Maps reviews
+Google Maps update: Incentivizing Maps reviews

 Google has long offered review functionality on Maps listings, but engagement has paled in comparison to review giants like Yelp.
 Google is trying to change that.
 The program previously known as City Experts has been rebranded as Local Guides, and Google is offering incentives for users to improve and expand upon business reviews.
 The points-based system offers a user badge at the low end and tops out with a trip to the annual Google Summit.
 So what does this mean for omnichannel merchants?

 If successful, Google reviews could become one of the most visible sources for “review”-type queries.
 Fair or not, people’s feedback on in-store experiences could rank extremely high for branded review queries — especially given Google’s propensity for geotargeting.
 Google’s algorithm factors quantity and quality of reviews into related search engine result pages (SERPs).
-If its own review system picks up steam and grows rapidly, it could become the most common way for users to read online reviews about omni channel businesses.
+If its own review system picks up steam and grows rapidly, it could become the most common way for users to read online reviews about omnichannel businesses.

 Though the success of Local Guides is still very much in question, its potential is undeniable.
 The biggest takeaway for omnichannel merchants is to view all forms of brand validation — reviews, testimonials, and PR — as one collective perception.
 A disgruntled customer leaving a negative review for a particular store location can still very much affect the perception of the online experience.
 Take all public feedback seriously and assume it will be seen by a wide audience.